 Visited World Heritage Sites in Russia

-I might add that I on this first visit to Russia was able to include four Heritage Sites to my own “been-there”-list:
+I might add that I on this first visit to Russia was able to include four Heritage Sites to my own “been-there”-list.
+They link to my own articles.

 - Ensemble of the Novodevichy Convent, Moscow